PowerShell/PowerShell/docs/building/internals.md

 ```

 After that, the binary `pwrshplugin.dll` and its PDB file will be placed under 'src/powershell-win-core'.
-The script file `Install-PowerShellRemoting.ps1` will also be placed in the same folder,
-which is supposed to be used to set up remoting configurations for PowerShell Core.

 To create a new NuGet package for `pwrshplugin.dll`, first you need to get the `psrp.windows.nuspec` from an existing `psrp.windows` package.
 You can find it at `~/.nuget/packages/psrp.windows` on your windows machine if you have recently built PowerShell on it.